conflictlab/dsc/paper.md

 ## Terrorism and GDP in the Basque Country

 We replicate Abadie and Gardeazabal (2003), estimating the effect of terrorism on GDP using DSC.
-Compared to traditional synthetic control, DSC shows a closer match for placebo units and reduced mean squared error (Figure @fig:basque-dsc).
+Compared to traditional synthetic control, DSC shows a closer match for placebo units and reduced mean squared error (Figure \@ref(fig:basque-dsc)).

 ## Proposition 99: Tobacco Control in California